Welcome to Symposium 2017

 October 29 (Sunday) – Again the days starts with exercise classes and the first concurrent sessions at 9:30 am.
 Two sessions of an Avian Wash Lab will be offered (morning and afternoon) and held at Pacific Wildlife Care.
 Other labs, including Avian Physical Exam, will be offered on site.
 Lunch from 12:30 – 1:30.
 The Marketplace vendors will be open all day during the sessions.
 Raffle items will be available for bidding (with your raffle tickets), with items closing at various times during the day and winners announced.
 Silent auction items will be available for bidding throughout the day.

 The buffet dinner on Sunday will be meat-free and have vegan options.
-The short CCWR General Meeting will be held at the dinner, with scholarship announcements and other necessary business.
 The silent auction tables will be closed at immediately after dinner and the winners announced, leaving plenty of time to network with your peers.

 October 30 (Monday) – Concurrent sessions and labs start at 8:30 am and ending with a final closeout session at 11:30.
 Please stay to give us your input!